OUTMANE-BEN-MOUSSA/alx-low_level_programming/0x02-functions_nested_loops/README.md

 The file 3 checks for lowercase character., followed by a new line.
 The file 4 checks for alphabetic character.
 The file 5 prints the sign of a number.
+Th file 6 prints the absolute value of an integer
+The file 7 prints the last digit of a number